UnicoLab/keras-model-registry/docs/api/metrics.md

 # 📊 Metrics API Reference

-Welcome to the KMR Metrics documentation!
+Welcome to the KerasFactory Metrics documentation!
 All metrics are designed to work exclusively with **Keras 3** and provide specialized statistical measurements for model analysis and anomaly detection tasks.

 !!! tip "What You'll Find Here"
     Each metric includes detailed documentation with: